rug-compling/dact/Usage.md

 ## Introduction

 If Dact could be started correctly, you can open a corpus in Dact.
-There are two kinds of corpora:
+Dact supports three kinds of corpora:

+ * Dact corpora (recognizable by the *.dact* extension).
+Use of this corpus format is strongly recommended, because it has superior performance in query processing.
  * Compact corpora, consisting of a data and index file (recognizable by the *.data.dz* and *.index* extensions.
  * Directory corpora, which are directories that contain parses.

-Compact corpora can be opened using the *Ctrl+o* keyboard shortcut, directory corpora using the *Ctrl+d* shortcut (on OS X, use Cmd instead of Ctrl).
+Dact and compact corpora can be opened using the *Ctrl+o* keyboard shortcut, directory corpora using the *Ctrl+d* shortcut (on OS X, use Cmd instead of Ctrl).
 This will show a dialog that allows you to open the corpus.
 If you prefer, you can use the *File - Open...* and *File - Open Directory...*